elbamos/largeVis/cran-comments.md

 In this submission, I have:
 * Re-written the `lof` function to avoid any need for attribution, and removed the license header from that file.
+* Removed the DBSCAN and OPTICS implementations, pending re-writing more of that code.
+* Updated version to 0.1.9.1.
 * No tests are disabled on Windows 32-bit.
-(Tests that require datasets that would be too large for CRAN are, however, disabled on every OS.)

 * NOTE:  "largeVis" is the correct name of the package and function implementing the LargeVis algorithm.